hyperrhiz/jekyll-journal/README.md

 ## Customizing

-- Edit the config.yml file to suit your own environment.
+- Edit the _config.yml file to suit your own environment.
 It should all be self evident in the file.
-- if you're planning on serving your journal from the root of your site, comment out the line `baseurl: /jekyll-journal` (line 37) from "config.yml".
+- if you're planning on serving your journal from the root of your site, comment out the line `baseurl: /jekyll-journal` (line 37) from _config.yml.
 This is just in there so that Github Pages can figure out pathnames in the demo site.
 Once you do this, you'll be previewable directly at http://localhost:4000/.
 - ditto if you're serving from a sub-folder with a different name, make sure that the baseurl is renamed appropriately.
-- remove the file "corner.html" from the "includes" folder and remove the line `{% include corner.html %}` from "page.html" in the "layouts" folder.
+- remove the file "corner.html" from the _includes folder and remove the line `{% include corner.html %}` from "page.html" in the _layouts folder.
 Otherwise you'll be stuck with that Github logo.
+- I recommend using the jekyll-sitemap gem for good Googling.
+Here's how:
+-- gem install jekyll-sitemap
+-- edit the Gemfile and add the line `gem "jekyll-sitemap"` -- bundle
+-- list as a plugin in _config.yml.
+You'll see I've already added it in at line 45.
+-- when you regenerate the site it will create a file "sitemap.xml" and place it into your _site folder.

 ## Top level pages